Differentiable Weightless Controllers: Learning Logic Circuits for Continuous Control: Introduction

 Consequently, only few methods for quantized policy learning have been proposed so far. \citet{krishnan2019quarl} discuss PTQ from a perspective of reducing resources during training in RL and, in QAT ablations, find that low-bit quantization often does not harm returns. \citet{ivanov2025neural} investigate both QAT and pruning (\ie, reducing the number of weights) jointly, finding that the combination of high sparsity and 8-bit weight quantization does not reduce control performance.
 Very recently, \citet{kresse2025learningquantizedcontinuouscontrollers} showed that controllers can be trained using QAT with neurons that have weights and internal activation values of only 2 or 3 bits; we evaluate our approach against this baseline in the experiment section.

-In this work, {we challenge the necessity of relying on \emph{weight-based} neural networks, \ie, those that rely on large matrix multiplications during inference, for learning continuous control policies. } Instead, we introduce \emph{\acronyms (\methods)}, a symbolic-differentiable architecture for continuous control in which dense matrix multiplication is replaced with sparse boolean logic.
+In this work, we challenge the necessity of relying on \emph{weight-based} neural networks, \ie, those that rely on large matrix multiplications during inference, for learning continuous control policies.
+Instead, we introduce \emph{\methods (\acronyms)}, a symbolic-differentiable architecture for continuous control in which dense matrix multiplication is replaced with sparse boolean logic.
 Figure~\ref{fig:bccs} illustrates the inference pipeline.

 At their core lie \emph{differentiable weightless networks (DWNs)}~\citep{bacellar2024differentiable}, an FPGA-compatible and alternative variant of \emph{logic-gate networks (LGNs)}~\citep{petersen2022deep} that were originally proposed for high-throughput, low-energy classification tasks.
 We extend the DWN architecture to the continuous RL domain, enabling synthesis of control policies that are digital circuits instead of real-valued functions.
-Specifically, we introduce a data-adaptive input encoding that converts real-valued input signals into binary vectors, and a trainable output decoding that converts binary output vectors into real-valued actions of suitable range and scale.
-The resulting \acronyms are compatible with gradient-based RL, and we demonstrate experimentally that the learned \acronyms match weight-based neural network baselines (full precision or quantized) on standard MuJoCo benchmarks, including the high-dimensional Humanoid task.
+Specifically, we introduce an adaptive input encoding for converting real-valued input signals into binary vectors, and a trainable output decoding that converts binary output vectors into real-valued actions of suitable range and scale.
+The resulting \acronyms are compatible with gradient-based RL, and we demonstrate experimentally that the learned \acronyms match standard weight-based neural network baselines (full-precision or quantized) on MuJoCo benchmarks.

 At deployment time, \acronyms process continuous observations by quantizing them using {quantile binning} and thermometer encoding, resulting in a fixed-width bitvector representation for each observation dimension.
-The bitvectors are concatenated and processed by a DWN, which consists of sparsely-connected layers of boolean-output lookup tables (LUTs)~\citep{bacellar2024differentiable}.
+The bitvectors are concatenated and processed by sparsely-connected layers of boolean-output lookup tables (LUTs)~\citep{bacellar2024differentiable}.
 The final layer produces a fixed number of bit outputs per action dimension.
 These are summed using a \emph{popcount} operation and converted to a final action value using a single-cycle (SRAM) memory lookup.

-As a consequence, \acronyms are compatible with embedded hardware platforms, especially FPGA platforms that explicitly support LUT operations.
+As a consequence, \acronyms are compatible with embedded hardware platforms, especially FPGAs, which explicitly support LUT operations.
 Here, \acronyms can run with few- or even single-cycle latency and minuscule (\eg Nanojoule-level) energy per operation, as we demonstrate for the case of an AMD Xilinx Artix-7.